 Making linoleum is considered an art, which is not learned at any trade or craft school.
 Determining the correct mixture of ingredients, allowing the right time for raw materials to settle, applying the correct temperature and pressure are skills the experts of Forbo Flooring must master.

-Linoleum is a carbon dioxide (CO2) neutral product because the natural crops of jute, flax and trees absorb much carbon dioxide and the production process costs little energy.
+The Marmoleum product range is carbon dioxide (CO2) neutral (from cradle to gate) because the natural crops of jute, flax and trees absorb much carbon dioxide and the production process costs little energy.
 To be able to produce a CO2 neutral floor, that not only lasts for over thirty years but is also bio-degradable at its end of life, is truly unique.

 To prove the eco-friendliness of our linoleum product, Forbo uses several assessments.
 The first is the life cycle assessment (LCA) technique resulting in an environmental product declaration (EPD).
 This declaration, which is transparent and third-party verified, is based on a technique to assess environmental impacts associated with all the stages of a product's life from raw material extraction through materials processing, manufacture, distribution, use, repair and maintenance, to ultimate disposal or recycling.